mindsphere/mindsphere.github.io/docs/node-red-contrib-mindconnect/index.md

 ## About MindConnect Node-RED Node

 The Node-RED platform targets the makers who want an easy, flow-based way to configure and manage the flow of data with their IoT devices.
-This node provides the connectivity to MindSphere for TimeSeries upload, File upload and Event Creation.
+This node provides the connectivity to {{site.productname}} for TimeSeries upload, File upload and Event Creation.

 ![MindConnect Node-RED Node](./images/mindconnectagent-flow.png)